-Implementation Strategy 7.4a: Partner with the Talent Public Arts Commission (TPAC) or similar group to develop a policy that encourages public art with proposal of a suitable public project.
+Implementation Strategy 7.4a: Partner with the Talent Public Arts Commission (TPAC) or similar group to develop a policy that encourages public art whenever a public project is proposed.

 Implementation Steps: (1) Work with the Talent Public Arts Commission to develop a policy to encourage public arts with public projects.
 The policy should identify the process for selecting public arts projects and funding sources to pay for the art.